A11isonD/Chocolate_bar_ratings_2022_data_exploration/README.md

 ## AI Statement

-Bing search in Microsoft Edge returns AI-generated content (in addition to traditional search results), which was used at times to aid in learning and problem-solving.
-I used AI as a starting point to get an overview of an issue before delving into the traditional search results, which is where I obtained the majority of my information.
-AI helped to clarify complex concepts and identify and explain errors, but decisions and content in this project ultimately remain my own.
+Copilot in Microsoft Edge returns AI-generated content (in addition to traditional search results), which was used to aid in learning and problem-solving.
+Claude AI was also used during the last several days of project completion.
+AI served as a starting point to get an overview of an issue before delving into the traditional search results, which is where I obtained the majority of my information.
+AI also helped to clarify complex concepts, assist in logical thought and problem solving, and identify and explain errors.
+Any results obtained through AI were checked against existing information in class content and on trusted websites.

 ## Usage

 1. Clone this repository.

-2. *VENV INSTRUCTIONS GO HERE*
+2. Set up your virtual environment.

 3. Install the required Python packages:
     pip install -r requirements.txt

-4. Open and run chocolate_bar_ratings_exploration.ipynb in a Jupyter notebook.
+4. Open and run the following Jupyter notebook files in this order:

-5. Open and run chocolate_bar_ratings_plots.ipynb in a Jupyter notebook.
+    a.  ../Notebooks/chocolate_bar_ratings_exploration.ipynb
+    b.  ../Notebooks/chocolate_bar_ratings_plots.ipynb
+    c.  ../Notebooks/simplified_coffee_eda.ipynb
+    d.  ../Notebooks/chocolate_coffee_ratings.ipynb

+5. When opening the first notebook in step 4, click the kernel picker (top right of the notebook) and choose venv as the kernel - it will be under Python Environments.

+6. Deactivate the virtual environment when done working.

 ## Example Output